 If you’re a calendar freak like me, you already have it all planned – all of your tasks, meetings, outgoings.

 Now, go ahead and eliminate one task from each day for the next week.
-One day you can skip emails (yes, you can!), another one – aim for a shorter meeting.
+One day you can skip emails (yes, you can!), another one – shorten each of your meetings my 10 mins.

-What’s important – eliminate something work-related.
+What’s important – eliminate or reduce something work-related.
 And voila! you have some free time for yourself.

 It can be anything that works for you and will not really destroy your business.
 For example, if you have a meeting with your investors, better go ahead and own it.
-But if it’s something you could do another day or you could spend less time on – go ahead and eliminate it!
+But if it’s something you could do another day or you could spend less time on, eliminate it.

 This will give you the feeling that the world doesn’t end if you just take a step back.
 Yes, sometimes, you’ll have to find the time on another day to get it done but very often skipping a task actually helps to increase your productivity and get the task done faster the next time you’re on it.